chungFTF/n8n-peec-ai/README.md

 - **D4 Dominate**: rank channels by urgency
 - **D5 Direct & Drive**: generate and publish execution-ready content

-> Disclaimer: Brand names used in examples are for demonstration and research only.
-This project is not affiliated with those brands.
+> **Disclaimer:** Any brand names or data mentioned in this project are used strictly for research and demonstration purposes to showcase the engine's capabilities.

 ## Why This Exists